Tiduszk/SonaniOCR/README.md

         conda install graphviz
     ```

-1. Intall the other required libraries by running the following commands:
+1. Install the other required libraries by running the following commands:
     - Navigate to the directory where the Anaconda3 environment was created

-1. Intall the other required libraries by running the following commands:
+1. Install the other required libraries by running the following commands:
     - Move the SoraniOCR folder into the environment directory (In this case also named SoraniOCR)

 1. Run SoraniOCR by executing the following command in the activated Anaconda3 environment, replacing [Anaconda3 install directory] with the install directory of the Anaconda3 installation and [Name of Anaconda3 environment] with the name of the Anaconda3 environment created in step 7 (In this case, also called SoraniOCR):